Innlandet-Fylkesarkiv/file-converter/README.md

   	- Zip is the only tested format, but .tar .gz .7z and .rar is also supported in the current version.
 It seems stable, but it is best to double check results.
 - HTML -> PDF
   	- This conversion does not work, even though the program may think it did based on the output file's pronom.
 Output file will be empty.
+- GUI
+  	- Starting GUI from main program will crash the program on Linux

 ## GUI
 ![guisettings](https://github.com/larsmhaugland/file-converter/assets/117298604/b9569561-7a2c-4ed4-8a53-7264f071de26)